Reed-Stat-Learning-Fall-2020/group_1/README.md

-Revise this readme file to give an overview of the files in your repo.

 # Overview

 The main goal for this project is to predict both future performance and salary for MLB pitchers from 2015-2019.
 This endeavor allows us to not only understand the metrics that underlie the two response variables, but also to investigate if a discrepancy exists between the predictors responsible for prospective pitching success and those responsible for a lucrative contract.